eli-rich/1brc-go/README.md

 This repository contains a high-performance Go implementation of the [One Billion Row Challenge](https://github.com/gunnarmorling/1brc), a benchmark task that processes a large dataset of weather station measurements.

-**Note: this implementation is using the challenge and data format from [my modified version](https://github.com/eli-rich/1brc-gen).
-But the core concept is the same.**
+**⚠️ Note:** this implementation is using the challenge and data format from [my modified version](https://github.com/eli-rich/1brc-gen).
+But the core concept is the same.

 ## 📖 What is the 1BRC?